Njoki Susanna Ndung'u: Supreme Court Judge interviews

-In June 2012, she was among 5 justices nominated to the Supreme Court of Kenya by the Judicial Service Commission (Kenya) which had interviewed 25 applicants.
+In June 2011, she was among 5 justices nominated to the Supreme Court of Kenya by the Judicial Service Commission (Kenya) which had interviewed 25 applicants.
+On 26 August 2011, she was appointed as a Judge of the Supreme Court of Kenya, assuming office on that date.

 Supreme Court career

 When the first round of the presidential election took place on March 4, 2013.
 Uhuru Kenyatta was declared the president-elect of Kenya by the Independent Electoral and Boundaries Commission.
 Raila Odinga challenged this in the Supreme Court of Kenya.
 She was one of the six judges who dismissed the petition on March 30, 2013.